Mrelshimy/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 11-lists - script for listing all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
 - 12-file_type - script for displaying iamafile file type
 - 13-symbolic_link creating symbolic link for /bin/ls
-`
+- 14-copy_html copying all HTML files to parent directory without overwriting and updating old files `